siddh34/Notes/Third Year Sem 2/DAA/Unit 3.md

 * However using NQueens function we allow placement of 8 queens on distinct rows and columns, hence we require to examine of at most 8!

 * So time complexity N queens problem is O(N!)

+## Graph Coloring problem

+* Assign colors to vertices in a graph such that no two adjacent vertices have the same color

+Note:

+    The minimum number of colors required to color a graph such that no two adjacent vertices have the same color is called the chromatic number of the graph.

+* Real life applications:

+        Scheduling problems
+        Register allocation in compilers
+        Frequency assignment in wireless communication networks etc

+* The problem is known to be NP-complete, which means that there is no known polynomial-time algorithm that can solve the problem exactly for all possible inputs

+* However, the actual running time of backtracking algorithms can be much better than **O(k^n)** if the algorithm can prune large portions of the search space using heuristics or other techniques